-- Students' cell phones must be turned off while in the school building.
-They may not use cell phones in the building unless they have permission from an adult (i.e., while waiting in the office at dismissal for a parent to pick them up with permission). - Students may not use personal tablets, iPads, cellphones, game systems, etc., during any free time.
+- Students may not use personal tablets, iPads, cellphones, game systems, etc., during any free time.
 Please do not allow students to bring these devices to school. - Students may not take pictures or videos of other students using their devices.
 Students may not share photos or videos taken at school on social media. - Students may not access social media while at school. - Adhering to these policies will help ensure our scholars' safety and eliminate the possibility of cyber-bullying and inappropriate use of technology at school.

-Phones may be turned in to their classroom teachers for safekeeping.
-All cell phones will be returned to students.
 Any violation of these rules will result in the confiscation of the phone.
-Confiscated phones will be replaced only to a caregiver.
+Confiscated phones will be returned only to a caregiver.
 The school accepts no responsibility for lost or damaged cell phones.

 We also require that cell phones used by parents/guardians be turned off while in the main office.

 We may not provide service to anyone speaking/texting on a cellphone.

-Upper School (5-8 Grades)
+Upper School (4-8 Grades)

-Electronic devices (e.g., cell phones, iPads, portable gaming devices, etc.) may be brought to school; however, they must be turned off before entering class unless the teacher allows them.
+Electronic devices (e.g., cell phones, iPads, portable gaming devices, etc.) are not allowed on school premises for students in grades 4-8.
 In emergencies involving a student, the main office should be contacted, NOT the student.